 However, the French-medium Ecole Franco Chypriote de Nicosie offers the national curriculum of France, while trilingual education in Armenian, Greek and English is offered by a network of publicly-funded schools for Armenian children.

-There are four IB World Schools authorised to offer the International Baccalaureate Diploma, which all teach in English.
+There are four IB World Schools authorised to offer the International Baccalaureate Diploma, which all teach in English and offer the IB Diploma.
 They are the American International School in Cyprus, the Pascal English schools of Larnaka and Lefkosia, and The English School of Kyrenia.

 Parents are advised to check that schools are accredited with a body such as the Council of International Schools or the Middle States Association of Colleges and Schools.

-Cyprus has an advanced, high-income economy and spending on education amounts to 6.4 per cent of GDP, the fourth highest level among European Union member states.
+Cyprus has an advanced, high-income economy and government spending on education amounted to 6.1 per cent of GDP in 2020, compared to the average for European Union member states of five per cent.
 Education is compulsory from age five to 15 and free up to first degree level in the public system.

-Net enrolment is 70 per cent in kindergartens, 97 per cent in primary schools and 95 per cent in secondary schools, while gross tertiary enrolment is 60 per cent – and a staggering 69 per cent among women.
+Net enrolment was 73 per cent in kindergartens, 97 per cent in primary schools and 96 per cent in secondary schools in 2019, while gross tertiary enrolment was a staggering 88.5 per cent – and 91 per cent among women.